Jung as a Boundary Protocol: Non-Retroactive Accountability When Meaning Is Committed

 Jungian psychology is often mischaracterized as a vocabulary for private introspection.
 Here, we repurpose it as an engineering-grade model of meaning formation capable of carrying responsibility.
 Jung’s concepts—persona, shadow, projection, individuation—are utilized not as narratives, but as structural descriptors of where agency hides, how interpretation drifts, and how accountability is evaded.

 Crucial Limitation: We employ Jungian concepts here not as causal explanations of the mind nor as empirical psychological claims, but as engineering classifiers for structural failures in accountability.
-The "hardness" of this proposal relies entirely on the cryptographic Commit-and-Ledger protocol defined in Chapter 2, not on psychological theory.
+The "hardness" of this proposal relies entirely on the principle of Non-Retroactive Fixation defined in Chapter 2, not on psychological theory.
 Jung provides the vocabulary for the problem (projection, shadow); the protocol provides the fix (commit, ledger).

 1.2 Core Claim (Jungian Meaning Requires a Boundary to Become Binding)